backstage/backstage/docs/backend-system/building-plugins-and-modules/08-migrating.md

 backend.add(EKSModule());
 ```

 Now let's look at how to implement this with extension points.
 First we need to define the extension point itself.
-As the ExtensionPoint will be used by other modules we need to export its common practice to export these from a shared package so that they can be imported by other modules and plugins.
+As the extension point will be used by other modules, it's common practice to export these from a shared package so that they can be imported by other modules and plugins.

 We'll go ahead and create a `@backstage/plugin-kubernetes-node` package for this and from there we'll export the extension point.